 - If you find the water very spicy, then add jaggery and mix well.
 Jaggery will balance the spice level making the pani sweet-spicy.

 - Chill for at least 2 to 3 hours, so that all the flavours blend very well.

-- Serve 10 puris with 1 cup of pani in a bowl along with ¼ cup of khajur imli ki chutney, ¼ cup of mixed sprouts and ¼ cup of boondi in a plate.
+- Serve 6 puris with pani in a bowl along with little khajur imli ki chutney, little mixed sprouts and little boondi in a plate.

 - As you are rolling the puris out make sure you keep them covered with a damp muslin cloth.

 - You can use ragda instead of the sprouts or boondi.